sama305/curses-minecraft/README.md

 ## What's already in

-* Procedural generation, both forwards and backwards
+* Procedural generation, all the way from the surface to the depths below
 * Chunk and region generation, with set sizes for both
 * Character movement
 * The ability to change the terrain